oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 }
 ```

-The controller will render the `home` view, and will set the authorities as model attribute, for security checks that will be added soon.
+The controller will render the `home` view and will set the authorities as a model attribute, for security checks that will be added soon.

 ## Tweak the security configuration